adkuca/Classic-Arcade-Game-Clone/README.md

 * [Author](#author)

 ## How to play
-* Play the game [here]() - Github Live Page
-* Or download the repository and run the index.html in a browser
+* Play the game [here](https://adkuca.github.io/Classic-Arcade-Game-Clone) - Github Live Page or download the repository and run the index.html in a browser

 ## Instructions
-Win the game by moving the character using the arrow keys and reach the water avoiding the bugs.
+* Win the game by moving the character using the arrow keys and reach the water avoiding the bugs.
-Collision with the bugs will reset the characters position to the starting point.
+* Collision with the bugs will reset the characters position to the starting point.

 ## Features
 * Bugs move at random speed